sasmlange/Max-Script-Online--MSO-/index.rst

         </div>
     </body>

-If we test it it should show this:
+If we test it it should show this (Click to enlarge):

 .. image:: IndexToAbout.gif
   :width: 800